iampushkar/connection-pooling/README.md

-# Prototyping Database Connection Pooling using BlockingQueue
+## Prototyping Database Connection Pooling using BlockingQueue

-This project benchmarks the performance of database connection pooling using an in-memory H2 database.
+This project is a simple prototype to benchmark the performance of database connection pooling using an in-memory H2 database.
 It compares the execution time of database operations with and without connection pooling, focusing specifically on the overhead associated with establishing and closing connections.

 ### Introduction

-In modern applications, database connection pooling is essential for performance optimization.
 This project benchmarks the time taken to execute a database operation (simulated using `SELECT 1`) across two scenarios:
 1. Without connection pooling (creating and closing a new connection for each operation).
 2. With connection pooling (reusing existing connections).